Meditatie Amsterdam doesn’t team up with all organisations

 - Smaller chance of burn-out

->

-> It is makes therefore complete sense that meditation is seen more and more within the corprotare world.
+For links to the research articles, go to the page Research.
+It is makes complete sense that meditation is seen more and more within the corprotare world.
 Organisations like Apple, Google and Twitter have meditation trainers at work for their employees and people like Steve Jobs, one of the most productive and creative minds of the last decades, make meditation a daily habit.

->

-> Meditation is a concrete, clear means to better performance for the individual worker and the complete team.
+Meditation is a concrete, clear means to better performance for the individual worker and the complete team.
 Because it brings the attention past all obscuring thoughts and feelings that automatically arise and it brings clarity to the things that actually happen, meditation is all but esoteric.
 It makes the world and perception of it as concrete and clear as possible.
 It’s exactly this concrete feature of meditation that attracts higher educated people and the business world.

 Also outside of the business world, meditation is used more and more.
 Because it increases concentration, efficiency and performance capacity when the pressure is high, also top athletes and elite military units incorprate it in their training programs.
 Thereby doctors prescribe meditation like mindfulness to their patients with stress, burn-outs and other problems.